-41 He will come to the Beautiful Land where many will fall; only the people of Edom, Moab and the best of the Ammonites will escape.
-42He will stretch out his hand to many countries, including Egypt.
-43 He will seize the treasures of gold and silver and all precious objects of Egypt.
-Libyans and Ethiopians will
+41He will come to the Beautiful Land, where many will fall; only the people of Edom, Moab and the best of the Ammonites will escape.
+42 He will stretch out his hand to many countries, including Egypt.
+43He will seize the treasures of gold and silver and all precious objects of Egypt.
+Libyans and Ethiopians will join him.

-44 But reports coming from the East and the North will worry him, and he will set out in a rage, determined to utterly wipe out and destroy many.
+44 But reports coming from the East and the North will worry him; and he will set out in a rage, determined to utterly wipe out and destroy many.

-45He will set up the tent of his military 1Mac camp between the sea and the Holy Mountain 6 2Mac of the Beautiful Land.
-Then he will come to his end and no one will come to his aid.
+45He will set up the tent of his military camp between the sea and the holy mountain of the beautiful land.
+Then he will come to his end; and no one will come to his aid.